cspades/predi-home/README.tex.md

 ## Project Objectives

-1) **Imitation Learning** - Design and implement a smart home control algorithm that collects sufficient data on realistically-simulated periodic activities pertaining to controllable features and environment variables in the smart home, iteratively trains an imitation learning model in real-time to learn a predictive control decision policy for controllable features in the smart home via trial-and-error, and applies the prediction policy to autonomously control smart features on behalf of resident(s) in the smart home.
+1) **Imitation Learning** - Design and implement a smart home control algorithm that collects sufficient data on realistically-simulated periodic activities pertaining to controllable features and environment variables in the smart home, iteratively trains an imitation learning model in real-time to learn a predictive control decision policy $\pi$ for controllable features in the smart home via trial-and-error, and applies the prediction policy to autonomously control smart features on behalf of resident(s) in the smart home.

 2) **Adaptive Control and Performance Metrics** - Optimize the amount of time and computation necessary for the imitation learning model to functionally adapt to changes in activity patterns of various complexity in the smart home.
-Analyze trade-off between adaptation rate and predictive accuracy of the smart control algorithm, which depends on the learning rate of neural net.
+Analyze trade-off between adaptation rate and predictive accuracy of the smart control algorithm, which depends on the learning rate $\alpha$ of the neural net.

 Time permitting...